A chronology of key events

 2008 October - Global financial crisis leads to decline in demand for steel, causing price of one of the country's main exports to collapse.
 Value of Ukrainian currency falls sharply and investors pull out.

-Viktor Yushchenko helped start the Orange Revolution
+Viktor Yushchenko spearheaded the Orange Revolution but disappointed in office